maaccddrree/maaccddrree/README.md

 - 🌱 I’m currently learning everything  🤣
 - 👯 I’m looking to collaborate with other developers.
 - 👀 I’m interested in technology, sports, programming, traveling.
-- 💞️ I’m looking to collaborate on building different types of websites on become a master at HTML and CSS and everthing that helps make me a good develepor.
+- 💞️ I’m looking to collaborate on building different types of webs tn become a master at JsavaScript and everthing that helps make me a good develepor.
 - 🥅 2023 Goals: Learn more about python, c++, app development.
 - ⚡ Fun fact: I love to paint and hit te gym.
 - 😻 You can contact me @ my personal E-mail aalduays@yahoo.com